Skip to main content

 A new page will appear, prompting you to select a VLAN.
 Choose the VLAN that was created earlier.
 In this case, VLAN 1144 will be used for the Primary Port virtual circuit, and VLAN 1146 will be used for the Secondary Port virtual circuit.
 With dedicated ports, you can create multiple virtual circuits/VLAN associations per port.

 Next, you need to provide an NNI VLAN.
 This value can be any number within the accepted range of 2 to 4094.
 For simplicity, you can use the last three numbers of the VLANs created earlier.
 For example, set the NNI VLAN to 144 for VLAN 1144, and set it to 146 for VLAN 1146.
-It is important to remember the NNI VLAN, as it will be used in the Equinix Fabric console when creating the Fabric virtual circuit later in this guide.
+Remember the value you chose for the NNI VLAN, as it will be used in the Equinix Fabric console when creating the Fabric virtual circuit later in this guide.

 Finally, you can assign any name to the virtual circuit.
-In this case, "VC1" and "VC2" were used to represent each virtual circuit created.
+In this case, "VC1" and "VC2" represent each virtual circuit created.

 At this stage, we have completed all the necessary steps on the Equinix Metal side, and we can now proceed to the Equinix Fabric platform.